Chr15w1986/Javascript_PP2/README.md

     * The text and heading are top and bottom to keep the main game area in the centre

 * Color Scheme:
-    * For the game I chose light and bright colours to keep it fun looking
+    * For the game I chose light and bright colours to keep it appealing to the eye
-    * The color scheme chosen were Light yellow and Blue, With Dark Grey text rgb(32, 30, 30)
+    * The color scheme chosen was light yellow and blue, With dark grey text rgb(32, 30, 30)
-    * The background image will be Light Blue in the shape of a clock rgb(63,72,204)
+    * The background image will be light blue in the shape of a clock rgb(63,72,204)
     * The background colour is light yellow rgb(221,185,86)
     * The button colours are a traffic light system with Red (STOP), Green (START) and Amber/Orange (RESET)